 - PhD, Social Work, University of Texas at Austin

-- MSW, Social Work, University of Texas at Austin
+- MSW, University of Texas at Austin

-- BA, Sung-kyun-kwan University
+- BA, Social Welfare, Sung Kyun Kwan University

 Current Research Interests

-Lee, Y., & Yim, N-Y. (in press).
+Lee, Y., & Yim, N.-Y. (2013).
 Korean American dementia caregivers' experience of a psychoeducational

-Greene, R. R., Lee, Y., & Cohen, H. (in press).
+Greene, R. R., Lee, Y., & Cohen, H. (2014).
 Resiliency during older adulthood.
-In T. P. Gullotta, & M. Bloom (Eds.).
-Encyclopedia of Primary Prevention and Health Promotion Part II.
-(2nd Ed.), New York: Springer.
+In T. P. Gullotta & M. Bloom (Eds.), Encyclopedia of primary prevention and health promotion part II.
+(2nd ed.).
+New York, NY: Springer.